About

 headshot of Anna

-Anna S. Mueller, PhD, is the Luther Dana Waterman Associate Professor in the Department of Sociology at Indiana University.
-Previously, she was at the University of Chicago (from 2015-2019) and the University of Memphis (from 2011-2015).
-She is also the past-chair of the Section on Children & Youth of the American Sociological Association and the Principal Investigator of the Social Worlds & Youth Well-being Study.
-In 2020, she was recognized as one of Science News’s Top 10 Early Career Scientists to Watch and with the Edwin S. Shneidman Early Career Award for her contributions to understanding youth suicide and suicide clusters.
+Anna S. Mueller, PhD, is the Luther Dana Waterman Professor in the Department of Sociology, the Senior Research Program Leader of the Mental Illness, Suicide, and Addiction Section of the Irsay Institute at Indiana University, and the Convener of the Indiana Innovation Think Tank for Suicide.
+Previously, she was a professor at the University of Chicago (from 2015-2019) and the University of Memphis (from 2011-2015).
+She is also the chair of the Section on Sociology of Mental Health and the past-chair of the Section on Children & Youth of the American Sociological Association and the Principal Investigator of the Social Worlds & Youth Well-being Study and the Connect to Care in Schools Study.
+She has won numerous early and mid-career awards for her research on youth suicide, including the Edwin S. Shneidman Early Career Award from the American Association of Suicidology.

 Her research can be read in the American Sociological Review, American Journal of Sociology, Journal of Health and Social Behavior, Sociological TheorySocial Science & Medicine, and the American Journal of Public Health, among others.
 She teaches courses on sociology of health, medicine, mental health, education, children/youth, culture, gender, research methodology, and social statistics.